Menu

 In Year 2, we would like all children to participate with our fun and interactive NumBots app both at home and at school.
 NumBots is all about every child achieving the “triple win” of understanding, recall and fluency in mental addition and subtraction, so that they move from counting to calculating.
 All children should be encouraged to enjoy playing for 3 minutes at least 5 times a week.
 Please feel free to extend your learning for even longer!
 Your teacher will be able to see all of your hard work.
 Complete challenges, earn rewards and even have a go at the story mode to help RustyBot upgrade from Rust to Diamond - so he can shine inside and out!

-You will find your login details in your yellow reading record.
+You will find your login details for both in your yellow reading record.
 Quick, download and log in now to start the fun!

 Supporting Your Child at Home